Class 10 Exam > Class 10 Notes > Social Studies (SST) Class 10 > Previous Year Questions: Federalism

 Class 10 Civics Chapter 2 Previous Year Questions - Federalism View Answer

-(ii) Each level of government has its own jurisdiction in specific matters of legislation, taxation, and administration.
+• Each level has its own jurisdiction over specific areas like legislation, taxation, and administration.

 Q25: Federalism is a system of government in which the power is divided between a central authority and various constituent units of the country.
 Support the statement in reference of India.
 (2020)